The Brandywine Creek Watershed

 The Brandywine Creek provides recreation for fishermen as well as water for canoeing and kayaking.
 The Brandywine is stocked by the Pennsylvania Fish Commission in the spring at a number of locations.
 In addition, local sportsman’s groups also work to improve stream quality and provide fish for stream stocking.

-The Brandywine Watershed has been a showcase for conservation programs which BVA began in 1945.
+The Brandywine Watershed has been a showcase for conservation programs which Brandywine Red Clay Alliance (BRC) began in 1945.
 Farmers employ modern conservation practices, industries have been leaders in reducing water use and treating wastewater, spray irrigation was introduced into the watershed in 1972 and is now found in many municipal and private systems throughout the valley.
-In 1955 BVA initiated the planning which resulted in the Brandywine Watershed Work Plan for flood control and water supply.
+In 1955 BRC initiated the planning which resulted in the Brandywine Watershed Work Plan for flood control and water supply.
 The resulting structures include Marsh Creek Reservoir, Chambers Lake and flood control dams at Struble Lake, Barneston and on Beaver Creek.
 These dams have helped to reduce the extremes of flooding and drought in the Brandywine Watershed.
+Today our focus has been on stream restoration of six headwater streams and tributaries through our Red Streams Blue program and working with municipalities and landowners.

-The Red Clay Valley, through which 43 million gallons of water flow daily, encompasses fifty-five square miles of rolling hills, woodlands, and farms in Chester County, Pennsylvania and New Castle County, Delaware.
-The valley is the home of nearly 50,000 people who live in small towns and suburban and rural settings, as well as to businesses, parks, recreation sites and many of the world’s famous mushroom farms.
-The Red Clay Valley has seen projects, such as the Red Clay Creek Cleanup, spray irrigation systems, a stream corridor and greenway program, and the Red Clay Trail.
+The Red Clay Creek , through which 43 million gallons of water flow daily, encompasses fifty-five square miles of rolling hills, woodlands, and farms in Chester County, Pennsylvania and New Castle County, Delaware.
+The watershed is the home of nearly 50,000 people who live in small towns and suburban and rural settings, as well as to businesses, parks, recreation sites and many of the world’s famous mushroom farms.